r4u-dev/open-r4u/sdks/python/docs/CALL_PATH_FEATURE.md

 The `extract_call_path()` function performs the stack inspection:

-- Skips internal frames (r4u SDK, OpenAI SDK internals)
+- Uses `inspect.stack()` to get all stack frames
+- Filters out library files (site-packages, standard library)
-- Identifies the first user code frame as the "target file"
+- Identifies the first non-library file in the call stack
-- Collects all functions in the call chain within that file
+- Returns the file path and function name where the call originated
-- Returns relative path from current working directory
+- Returns relative path from current working directory when possible
-- Returns tuple of (path_signature, line_number)
+- Returns tuple of (call_path, line_number) formatted as `"file.py::function"`

 ### Integration: `src/r4u/tracing/openai.py`